gridgain/gridgain/modules/platforms/dotnet/README.md

 ## API Modernization

-* Thin client CQ
+* Thin client CQ (GG9 has it)
 * Multi-targeting (netstandard2.0 + net8.0) - enables modern language features and better performance on .NET 8 while maintaining compatibility with older .NET versions
   * Required for IAsyncEnumerable and IAsyncDisposable
 * Missing async APIs for Thin Client: GetCache/CreateCache, Transactions, etc
-* ITransaction, ITransactionClient : IAsyncDisposable
+* ITransaction, ITransactionClient : IAsyncDisposable (GG9 has it)
-* Query cursors: implement IAsyncEnumerable
+* Query cursors: implement IAsyncEnumerable (GG9 has it)
-* CQ: return IAsyncEnumerable
+* CQ: return IAsyncEnumerable (GG9 has it)
-* Data Streamer: accept IAsyncEnumerable
+* Data Streamer: accept IAsyncEnumerable (GG9 has it)
-* Nullable Reference Types (NRT) - annotate all public APIs to improve developer experience and reduce potential for null reference exceptions
+* Nullable Reference Types (NRT) - annotate all public APIs to improve developer experience and reduce potential for null reference exceptions (GG9 has it)
+* ADO.NET support (GG9 has it)
 * Source-generated serializers
-* Native AOT support
+* Native AOT support (GG9 has it)
 * EF Core integration (implementation is mostly ready for GG9 but not yet released - high potential for code reuse)